-As a Los Angeles rhinoplasty -nose reshaping surgeon, Dr. Grigoryants offers the latest rhinoplasty procedures to produce a natural appearing nose and achieve a balance between the nose and the rest of the face.
+Dr. Grigoryants offers the latest rhinoplasty procedures to produce a natural appearing nose and achieve a balance between the nose and the rest of the face.
+Most of Dr. Grigoryants practice is dedicated to cosmetic and functional rhinoplasty.
 Dr. Grigoryants has improved many of the closed rhinoplasty techniques to produce beautiful and natural appearing noses.
 In addition to cosmetic reshaping, Dr. Grigoryants opens the nasal airways to treat any pre-existing nasal airway obstruction or to prevent nasal airway obstruction after surgery.
 Dr. Grigoryants specializes in scarless nose reshaping known as endonasal rhinoplasty (or closed rhinoplasty).
 In this procedure incisions are placed inside the nose.
 Therefore, no scars will be present across the bottom portion of the nose.

 Nose reshaping is the one of the most difficult procedures in plastic surgery and surgeon’s volume is very important for achieving good results.
 Dr. Grigoryants performs many rhinoplasties on a weekly basis and is one of the busiest rhinoplasty surgeons in the country.
 His work as a rhinoplasty expert has spread throughout the world by word of mouth.
 Many of Dr. Grigoryants patients come from diffrent parts of the world.
 Many celebrities and athletes have turned to Dr. Grigoryants for rhinoplasty.